 Will I need surgery for my TMJ?

 Surgery is rarely needed for TMJ disorders.
 Most people improve with conservative treatments like nightguards, physical therapy, and medication.
+We only recommend TMJ surgery if you have extensive damage.

 Can children get TMJ?